afsc-assessments/ebswp_2023/doc/EBSpollock.md

 seems likely that recruitment in the near term will be below average yet the population dynamics, being data driven, projects recruitment to be average.
-Additional age-specific aspects of the spawning population indicates that the stock is at a low diversity of ages and the mean age of the spawning stock (weighted by spawning output) are both at relatively low levels (Fig.
-\ref{fig:age_diversity}). **We therefore rated the population-dynamic concern as level 2, a substantially increased concern.**
+Additional age-specific aspects of the spawning population indicates that the stock has recovered somewhat from  a low diversity of ages (for both the population and the mean age of the spawning stock weighted by spawning output Fig. \ref{fig:age_diversity}). **We therefore rated the population-dynamic concern as level 2, a substantially increased concern.**

-*Environmental/Ecosystem considerations*
-The winter of 2018/2019 began with near-average accumulation of sea ice in the Bering Sea during December and January, but warm, moist winds from the southwest persisted throughout February and eroded sea ice to extremely low levels (only 2018 was lower).
+*Environmental/Ecosystem considerations* The winter of 2018/2019 began with near-average accumulation of sea ice in the Bering Sea  during December and January, but warm, moist winds from the southwest persisted throughout February and eroded sea ice to extremely low levels (only 2018 was lower).
 Trends in sea ice and resulting extent of the cold pool were similar between 2018 and 2019, although a small cold pool occurred in 2019 and may have impacted pollock movement and ultimate distribution in 2019.
-That said, the winters of 2017/2018 and 2018/2019 were remarkably similar in terms of sea ice phenology
+That said, the winters of 2017/2018 and 2018/2019 were remarkably similar in terms of sea ice extent and phenology (Thoman in 2019 EBS ESR) due to wind patterns.
+Therefore ecosystem  indicators from 2018 may provide insights into 2019 conditions for pollock.
+In 2018, warm  water temperatures and higher salinity north of St.
-and (see Thoman in 2019 EBS ESR) extent as well as wind patterns, therefore ecosystem indicators from 2018 may provide insights into 2019 conditions for pollock.
-In 2018, warm water temperatures and salinity north of St. Lawrence Island may have contributed to the northward movement of pollock into the northern Bering Sea (see Eisner et al. in 2019 EBS ESR).
+Lawrence Island may have  contributed to the northward movement of pollock into the northern Bering Sea  (see Eisner et al. in 2019 EBS ESR).
 With warm conditions persisting through  winter 2018/2019, it is possible that pollock remained in the northern Bering  Sea or were able to move along the shelf (north or south) early in the spring/summer of 2019.
 The 2018 year class experienced favorable conditions between a cooler summer as age-0s (2018) followed by a  warmer spring as age-1s (2019) (see Yasumiishi in 2019 EBS ESR).

 The 2018 year class was sampled using surface trawls in the southern and northern Bering Sea  as age-0 in late summer 2018.
-Summer of 2018 was warm (above-average thermal conditions) and age-0 fish had low energy density across the shelf (see Siddon et al. and
-  Sewall et al. 2019 EBS ESR).
+Summer of 2018 was warm (above-average thermal conditions) and age-0 fish had low energy density across the shelf (see Siddon et al. and   Sewall et al. 2019 EBS ESR).
 The mean size of the 2018 year class was average but their  biomass index was below average (Whitehouse in 2019 EBS ESR).
 However, anomalous winds from  the southwest during February 2019 may have bolstered productivity over the shelf, sustained metabolic demands, and subsidized overwinter survival of the 2018 year class of  pollock.

  The 2019 condition of juvenile (age-1) and adult pollock based on length-weight residuals was assessed in the southern and northern survey regions.
 Over the southern shelf, age-1 pollock have had positive length-weight residuals for the past 4 years while adult  pollock had negative residuals in 2017-2018, but switched to positive residuals in 2019.
  The negative values are driven by fish sampled in the inner domain where unprecedentedly  warm temperatures may have tested metabolic limits.
 Over the northern shelf, age-1 pollock  had positive residuals (although less positive than 2018) while adult pollock continued  negative residuals for the past 3 years (see Laman in 2019 EBS ESR).
 Over the southern  shelf, abundance increased 53% while biomass increased 75%, indicating movement of adult  fish back over the southern shelf.
 In the northern Bering Sea, abundance increased 59%, but  biomass decreased 11%, indicating successful recruitment of younger age classes of pollock  over the northern shelf (Britt Sept GPT presentation).

-Prey: Small copepods form the prey base for larval to early juvenile pollock during spring.
+*Prey:* Small copepods form the prey base for larval to early juvenile pollock during spring.
 Late juvenile pollock feed on a variety of planktonic crustaceans, including calanoid  copepods and euphausiids (principally Thysanoessa inermis and T. raschii).
 Pollock diets  become more piscivorous with age and cannibalism is commonly observed.

 The number of small copepods available to juvenile pollock across the shelf during spring  2019 was high compared to historical abundances and increased from spring to fall, indicating  good foraging conditions for larval and juvenile pollock early in the year.
 However, the  abundance of large (typically more lipid-rich) copepods was low overall (lower than in 2018).
 Although direct measurements of euphausiid abundances for both 2018 and 2019 indicate low  abundances, age-0 fish diets from 2018 contained over 50% euphausiids, suggesting euphausiids  may provide an alternative, lipid-rich prey source when large copepods are not as abundant.
 Indirect information on prey resources for pollock is discussed below under ‘Competitors’.

 *Predators:* Pollock are cannibalistic and rates of cannibalism might be expected to increase as the biomass of older, larger fish increases concurrent with increases  in juvenile abundance.
 With the lack of a cold pool over the southern shelf or thermal  barrier between the southern and northern shelves, spatial overlap and the potential for  cannibalism are increased.
+Warmer waters also increase the metabolic demand and potentially increase foraging rates; the CEATTLE multispecies model indicates an increase in demand of individual predators, although total mortality is reduced relative to high levels in 2016 due to declines in abundance of older conspecifics and adult cod.
 Other predators of pollock include northern fur seals.
 At this  time there are no indicators that suggest these populations are increasing in the eastern  Bering Sea (although note that the Bogoslof Island population of northern fur seals is  increasing while the Pribilof Islands populations are decreasing; see C. Kuhn ‘Noteworthy’ in  the 2019 EBS ESR).
 Fur seal consumption of adult pollock generally increases in years when  juvenile pollock are less abundant (Kuhn).

 *Competitors:* While historical recruitment trends between Pacific cod and walleye pollock have mirrored each other, suggesting the species respond similarly to  environmental conditions, the timeseries appear to decouple after approximately 2010 and may  indicate broad-scale transitions in the southeastern Bering Sea ecosystem (e.g., from  pelagic- to benthic-dominated production) (Figure 1).
 The mechanisms driving early life  history survival versus recruitment success of Pacific cod and walleye pollock may differ based on pelagic versus benthic habitat associations (e.g., prey availability).
 The  decoupling of abundance timeseries after 2010 suggests a shift (or greater disparity) between  drivers of survival in these two populations.

 A widespread die-off event of short-tailed shearwaters began in the SEBS in June 2019 extended into the NBS and Chukchi Sea in August.
 These events may reflect 2018 conditions as shearwaters feed in the Bering Sea in summer before migrating to the southern hemisphere for breeding during the winter.
 Most sampled birds showed signs of emaciation; shearwaters are planktivorous birds and feed on euphausiids.

-*Fishery performance*
-xxx
-As noted above, the 2019 B-season suggested that the fishery was dispersed and experienced relatively low catch rates compared to recent years.
+*Fishery performance* As noted above, the 2019 B-season suggested that the fishery was dispersed and experienced relatively low catch rates compared to recent years.
+Also, an approach to computing fleet dispersion (the relative distance or spread of the fishery in space)  was developed and indicated that while the A-season was the most intensely concentrated  for the fleet during this season (since 2000), the B-season indicated the most dispersed fishing activity over the same period (Fig \ref{fig:fleet_dispersal}).

-[From 2013-2017 prices for pollock decreased as global pollock supply has been high, but increased landings have had the combined effect of marginal increases in value.
-In 2018 prices for pollock increased.
-(Fissel)

-The reduction in revenue from 2008-2010 was the result of conservation based reductions in the pollock TAC.
-In 2018, strong demand and reductions in global supply have put upward pressure on whitefish product prices which has filtered through to ex-vessel market.
-As a result, revenue increased in 2018 in the pelagic forager group despite stable landings.
-(Fissel)]

-Canadian-origin stock group of Chinook salmon is a key stock group used to define abundance-based bycatch caps in the EBS pollock fishery.
-Low juvenile abundance of this stock group increases the probability that future bycatch caps will be reduced in the pollock fishery.
-(Murphy)_
+The pollock fishery was challenged to simultaneously avoid a number of PSC species.
+Chinook salmon (a top priority) encounters were relatively high and some sectors exceeded  their performance standard (which was lowered due to a 2018 index of Chinook salmon abundance  from three key western Alaska rivers rivers falling below a specified threshold thus requiring lower cap limits in 2019).
+The encounter rates were high this year probably because the returning salmon were high (in fact, in 2019 the 3-river index was well above the threshold that triggers a lower performance standard).
+Chum salmon encounter rates were high as well during some periods of summer 2019 and the fleet moved to avoid them.
+Finally, a high abundance of sablefish and low region-specific OFL set for the EBS put them on PSC status and the fleet took active avoidance measures for the entire B-season.

+Given the combination of pollock being broadly distributed into the EBS shelf region during the summer (based on survey data), and the fact that the pollock fleet were more widely dispersed than seen in recent decades indicates that **fishery performance could be scored a 2, substantially increased concerns.**

 ### 2018 year class